UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2019-11-08-Intune-Bind-Device-AD.md

 ![profile2]({{ site.url }}{{ site.baseurl }}/assets/images/posts/intune-macos-5.jpg)

 This how this xml looks inside.
-I've made changes so that if you want to use it in you organization just copy it and fill the 'gaps'
+I've made changes so that if you want to use it in you organization just copy it and fill the 'gaps'in keys:
+ - ADDomainAdminGroupList
+ - ADOrganizationalUnit
+ - ADPreferredDCServer
+ - Password
+ - PayloadDisplayName
+ - PayloadIdentifier
+ - UserName
+ - HostName
+ - PayloadOrganization

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>